annaivina/TextToneAnalysis/README.md

   <img src="./images/loss_accuracy_model2_all.png" alt="Loss and Accuracy" width="80%"/>
 </p>

 We observed that the validation loss plateaued around epoch 17 for the model trained without parent comments, and around epoch 13 when parent comments were included, while training loss continued to decrease.
-This behavior indicates overfitting.
-Therefore, early stopping was applied to preserve generalization.
+This behaviour indicates overfitting.
+Therefore, early stopping was applied to preserve generalisation.

 The model could likely be improved further by tuning the embedding dimension or experimenting with a simpler LSTM architecture.
-These optimizations were left for future work.
+These optimisations were left for future work.
 However, we estimate that such tuning would yield only a modest gain of 2–3% in accuracy, which may not justify the additional complexity in this context.

 ---

 ### Model 3: Custom Transformer Encoder